Types of Dysgraphia, Causes, and Treatments

 In addition to the problems we can observe on paper, the child’s posture also speaks volumes about their writing ability.
 An infant with dysgraphia will unusually hold the pencil, take odd postures while writing, or orient the paper poorly.

-You may be interested in: How to Reduce Anxiety in Children
+You may be interested in reading this article, too: How to Reduce Anxiety in Children

 The types of dysgraphia